“It’s very humbling to know that someone would give back to help ease the financial burden of a student.”

 Cuong Q. Dang, ’06

-Cuong Q. Dang is co-founder of Enliven, a creative technology company in St. Louis focusing on user experience on web and mobile technologies.
-As Enliven’s CEO, Dang directs business strategies and leads user experience work.
+Cuong Q. Dang is founder of PHC Media and a serial entrepreneur.
 An accomplished speaker, Dang has presented at conferences throughout the U.S. and abroad on web development and user experience design.

 Evelyn Chiao Yuan, ’58